First-move advantage in chess: White's advantages

 Rowson cites as an example of the last phenomenon the well-regarded Zaitsev Variation of the Ruy Lopez.
 After 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.h3 Bb7 10.d4 Re8 (initiating the Zaitsev Variation), White can repeat moves once with 11.Ng5 Rf8 12.Nf3.
-This puts Black in an awkward situation, since he must either (a) insist on the Zaitsev with 12...Re8, which allows White to choose whether to draw by threefold repetition with 13.Ng5 Rf8 14.Nf3, or play on with a different move, or (b) play a different (and possibly inferior) variation by playing something other than 12...Re8.
+This gives Black an awkward choice between (a) insisting on the Zaitsev with 12...Re8, which allows White to choose whether to draw by threefold repetition with 13.Ng5 Rf8 14.Nf3, or play on with a different move, or (b) playing something other than 12...Re8 and entering an inferior variation.
+Kaufman mentions this draw, as well as an early one in the Italian Game (1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5 4.c3 Nf6 5.d4 exd4 6.cxd4 Bb4+ 7.Bd2 Bxd2+ 8.Nbxd2 d5 9.exd5 Nxd5 10.Qb3 Na5 11.Qa4+ Nc6 12.Qb3), in the context of arguing for his proposed rule change to penalise threefold repetition: he argues that "the majority of repetitions occur when the game isn't otherwise clearly drawn".

 Black's advantages

 Rowson argues that Black also has several advantages.
 First, "White's alleged advantage is also a kind of obligation to play for a win, and Black can often use this to his advantage."
 Second, "White's 'extra move' can be a burden, and sometimes White finds himself in a mild form of zugzwang ('Zugzwang Lite')."
 Third, although White begins the game with the initiative, if "Black retains a flexible position with good reactive possibilities, this initiative can be absorbed and often passes over to Black."
-Fourth, "The fact that White moves before Black often gives Black useful information".
-Suba likewise argues that White's advantage is actually less than a move, since White must tip his hand first, allowing Black to react to White's plans.
-Suba writes, "In terms of the mathematical games theory, chess is a game of complete information, and Black's information is always greater—by one move!"
+Fourth, "The fact that White moves before Black often gives Black useful information". Șubă likewise argues that White's advantage is actually less than a move, since White must tip his hand first, allowing Black to react to White's plans. Șubă writes, "In terms of the mathematical games theory, chess is a game of complete information, and Black's information is always greater—by one move!"